aaronstanek/PythonPasswordUtility/README.md

 ## Running from the Command Line

 ```
-python -m passutil <character set> <password length> <random keyboard smashing, optional>
+python -m passutil <valid_chars> <length> <random keyboard smashing, optional>
 ```

-`<character set>` tells the program which characters are permitted in your password.
+`<valid_chars>` tells the program which characters are permitted in your password.
+The format of this parameter is described below.
 `z` is generally the best option, unless there are restrictions on which characters may appear in the password.

-`<password length>` is the desired length of the password.
+`<length>` is the desired length of the password.
 This can be any nonnegative integer.

 `<random keyboard smashing>` is an optional parameter.
-The entire command is taken as the key for the hash function, so going wild on the keyboard after the `<password length>` will increase the randomness of the generated password.
+The entire command is taken as the key for the hash function, so going wild on the keyboard after the `<length>` will increase the randomness of the generated password.

 ### Character sets